Anton-Kuscher/server_setup/README.md

 # Setup for Utility Server
-Running all the services required for a centralized main server.
+Running all the services required for a centralized mini server.
 ---

 **To install run**